 Photos by Teagan Cunningham

 While staying at SPMC, Teagan and I got a chance to work on some of the behind-the-scenes aspects that go into a scientific dive class.
 The first of which was helping Capt.
-Nate Schwarck with visual inspections for most of the tanks at Shannon Point.
+Nate Schwarck with visual inspections for most of the tanks at Shannon point.
 This was a great learning opportunity and a fun way to learn more about what goes into being a DSO at a marine lab.

 The Divers Alert Network’s (DAN) marketing team has three main departments: social media outreach, marketing/communications, and videography.
 Working across these different areas meant that I got to learn a variety of skills that I could use in combination with each other during my time at DAN this summer.
 These skills will also be so useful moving forward in my career!